civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** The portion of clause (d)(xviii)(A) of Class 43.1 in Schedule II to the Regulations before subclause (I) is replaced by the following:

-    is used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of storing **and discharging** electrical energy
+    is used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of storing and discharging electrical energy

   **(2)** Subclause (d)(xviii)(B)(I) of Class 43.1 in Schedule II to the Regulations is replaced by the following:

-    the electrical energy to be stored **and discharged** is **generated from other property that** is described in paragraph (c) or **in any other subparagraph of this paragraph**, or
+    the electrical energy to be stored and discharged is generated from other property that is described in paragraph (c) or in any other subparagraph of this paragraph, or

   **(3)** The portion of subparagraph (d)(xix) of Class 43.1 in Schedule II to the Regulations before clause (A) is replaced by the following:

-    a pumped hydroelectric energy storage installation all or substantially all of the use of which by the taxpayer, or by a lessee of the taxpayer, is to store **and discharge** electrical energy including reversing turbines, transmission equipment, dams, reservoirs and related structures, and that meets the condition in either subclause (d)(xviii)(B)(I) or (II) in this Class, but not including
+    a pumped hydroelectric energy storage installation all or substantially all of the use of which by the taxpayer, or by a lessee of the taxpayer, is to store and discharge electrical energy including reversing turbines, transmission equipment, dams, reservoirs and related structures, and that meets the condition in either subclause (d)(xviii)(B)(I) or (II) in this Class, but not including

   **(4)** Subparagraph (e)(i) of Class 43.1 in Schedule II to the Regulations is replaced by the following: